MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 A web application's public URL is always used as the root URL in all links to sites and content accessed through the web application.
 Consider a web application with the public URL **https://spexternal.adventureworks.com** that has an internal URL **https://sharepoint** configured in AAM.
 When you browse to the internal URL https://sharepoint, SharePoint Server returns the website with the URL https://spexternal.adventureworks.com, and all links within the site will have URLs based on that path.

 Alternate access mapping (AAM) is needed **only** when you are configuring inbound connectivity using a path-based site collection with a public URL that is different than the external URL.
-AAM lets you associate the external URL with the internal URL of a SharePoint site inside your organization.
+AAM lets you associate the external URL with the internal URL of a SharePoint in Microsoft 365 site inside your organization.
 This enables SharePoint Server to route requests for internal URLs configured in AAM to the corresponding primary web application.

 For more information about claims-based web applications, see [Create claims-based web applications in SharePoint Server](/previous-versions/office/sharepoint-server-2010/ee806885(v=office.14)).